Oil3/Webm-QuickLook-Plug-In/README.md

 Thumbnails are dynamic and playable.

-2025.jan, fixed issue of previous video not stopping playback.
+2025.feb, fixed all issues of a previous video not stopping when browsing back and forth multiple times.

 It's always possible to click to play/pause,  and when previewed the right-click context menu has play/pause options as  well.